ZhangYing100/JBHI-Swallow-PPG-supplementary-materials/README.md

 **Online ISSN**: 2168-2208

 ## Copyright Notice
-© IEEE.
+Copyright © 2025 IEEE.
+All rights reserved.
 Personal use of this material is permitted.
 Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.
-All rights reserved.

 ## Content Description
  This includes supplementary further details of the main paper.